imranzaheer612/theundersurfers/content/posts/age-installation/index.md

 ### Config File

 In case you want to change the port number (default5432) and other variables you can take a look at the`demo/postgresql.conf` file.
+You have to restart the server after that.
+Setting the parameters here will save you from the initialization commands like `LOAD 'age';` as used earlier.

 ```python
 nano demo/postgresql.conf